Mushinako/BBDownload/README.md

 **Please pin your courses that you would like to be downloaded.**

-This program needs to be setup at the first time, asking you for your credentials, and a file named "data.json" should appear in data/, storing necessary data. ~~This file will refresh once every 5 times the program is run.
-(FUTURE)~~
+This program needs to be setup at the first time, asking you for your credentials, and a file named "data.json" should appear in "data" folder, storing necessary data for log-in and courses.

 You also need a password, ideally different from your CSULB password, to encrypt the latter in the file.
 You will need this password EVERY time you